boston-dynamics/spot-sdk/python/examples/remote_mission_service/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-# API Example - Run and interact with a RemoteMissionService.
+# Run and Interact with a RemoteMissionService.

 This example demonstrates how to
 1) Run a gRPC server that implements the RemoteMissionService service definition